mcherry000/mcherry000/README.md

 ### Hi there, I am Manika   👋
- ✨ A Newbie Developer, previously trained to be a Neuroscientist. 🧠.
+ ✨ A Newbie Developer, with longest training in Neuroscience Research. 🧠.

 ---------